Go Professionals in the US and Canada

 Originally from Santa Barbara, California, Mr. Redmond is the only non-Asian in history to achieve the top rank of 9-Dan in an Asian go association.
 He is the author of The ABCs of Attack and Defense.
 A biography of Mr. Redmond is available on Sensei's Library.

 In the 1980s, Mr. Jiang made history by defeating five top Japanese pros in succession.
 He resided in the US during the 1990s--where he became the perennial winner of the North American Masters Tournament--before moving to Korea to compete in professional tournaments.
+He and his wife Naiwei Rui, live in Shanghai and run their go school.

 A biography of Mr. Jiang is available on Sensei's library.